cwang360/multicore-cache/README.md

 - instr fetch = 2
 ### Data:
 - Expected value for a read
+    - Required for testing mode, may omit for non-testing mode
 - Value to be stored for a write